brands-d/kMap/README.md

 It should say something like "OK" at the end.
 If you see "FAILED" one or more tests came back negative.
 If that's the case please make sure you installed kMap.py correctly and retry.
 If it still fails, please contact one of the authors.

 ## Configuration
 All configuration files can be found in ./kmap/resources/config.
 Each configuration file (logging, settings and shortcut) exists in two different versions (xxx_user.ini and xxx_default.ini).
 DO NOT edit the default version.
 You can lose all your settings when updating.
-Instead of copy any settings you want to change into the respective user file and change it there.
+Instead, copy any settings you want to change into the respective user file and change it there.
 The user file does not have to contain all settings, but only those you want to be changed.

 This can be done inside the GUI under the "Preferences" menu.
 "Reload Settings" reloads the settings at runtime.
 Most settings (not all of them) can be changed at run time this way.